Taking the pain out of CBRE's business processes

 Daniel O’Connell, Systems & Support Manager for Property & Asset Management at CBRE comments: “The property industry has lagged behind when it comes to making the best use of IT and automation.
 Our global network means that efficiency and innovation have to be at the heart of our business.
 Our clients expect it and we couldn’t afford not to automate as many processes as possible.
 IT now allows us to work with developers, investors and occupiers to maximise the value of their property and we use technology to put us in a different league.”

 “The administrative tasks associated with the management of a large portfolio of properties means that loading and transferring data is a major task.
-The data load facilities that Trace’s TRAMPS package offers is, depending on the Client, a component in the pitching for new business in terms of data management.
+The data load facilities that Trace’s commercial property management software offers is, depending on the Client, a component in the pitching for new business in terms of data management.
 Our clients expect a degree of automation.
 Once you’re dealing with 30 plus properties, each containing a large number of leases, the costs of carrying out the activity manually becomes prohibitive.
 Now we cleanse and load large amounts of data electronically, with the ability to make changes to data that needs manipulation pre and post upload.”

 The property industry has lagged behind when it comes to making best use of IT and automation.